pratimugale/PRUSS-Bindings/README.md

 * `c-bindings/` : <br>
   The Directory which contains the C bindings using the prussd daemon service.
 * `examples/` : <br>
-  The directory which contains the example codes using the bindings.
+  The Directory which contains the example codes using the bindings.
 Contains firmware examples as well.
     * `example1/`: A simple LED Blinky example.
     * `example2-rpmsg-pru1/`: RPMsg Loopback - simplest RPMsg firmware for testing.
     * `example3-pwm/`: A PWM generator maximum frequency of about 1MHz.